aws/aws-sdk-php/docs/guide/credentials.rst

 Using a credential provider
 ---------------------------

-A credential provider is a function that returns ``NULL`` or an ``Aws\Credentials\CredentialsInterface`` object.
-You can use credential providers to implement your own custom logic for creating credentials.
+A credential provider is a function that returns a ``GuzzleHttp\Promise\PromiseInterface`` that is fulfilled with an ``Aws\Credentials\CredentialsInterface`` instance or rejected with an ``Aws\Exception\CredentialsException``.
+You can use credential providers to implement your own custom logic for creating credentials or to optimize credential loading.

-Credential providers are passed into the ``credentials`` client constructor
-option:
+Credential providers are passed into the ``credentials`` client constructor option.
+Credential providers are asynchronous, which forces them to be lazily evaluated each time an API operation is invoked.
+As such, passing in a credential provider function to an SDK client constructor will not immediately validate the credentials.
+If the credential provider does not return a credentials object, an API operation will be rejected with an ``Aws\Exception\CredentialsException``.

 .. code-block:: php

     use Aws\Credentials\CredentialProvider;
     use Aws\S3\S3Client;

-    // Only allow environment variable credentials.
+    // Use the default credential provider
-    $provider = CredentialProvider::env();
+    $provider = CredentialProvider::defaultProvider();

     // Pass the provider to the client.
     $client = new S3Client([